kgolid/cellular-automata-post/readme.md

 This pseudo code requires us to implement 3 functions: `initial_row`, `draw_row` and `next_row`.

-`initial_row` a simple function.
+`initial_row` is a simple function.
 Make an array of 0s and change the element in the middle of the array to a 1.

 ```javascript
 function initial_row(length) {